 Galleries and Grounds

-pieces include Courage to Lead, a bronze sculpture by Native American artist Denny
+sculpture and Courage to Lead, a bronze sculpture by Native American artist Denny

 The Fine Arts Center, built in 1950 and designed by renowned architect Edward Durell Stone, features the